 If you're not satisfied with the outcome you received at stage one, you may have a right to ask for a review of your complaint at stage two.
 If you wish to do this, you should let us know what you feel has not been answered in your stage one response.
-If we progress your complaint at stage two, the Director for the service the complaint is about will review the complaint and reply within 20 working days or advise you if the reply will take longer.
+If we progress your complaint at stage two, the Senior Manager for the service the complaint is about will review the complaint and reply within 20 working days or advise you if the reply will take longer.

 In some situations we may refer you directly to the Local Government and Social Care Ombudsman (LGSCO) rather than take your complaint to stage two.
 If this happens, we will let you know why.